dekuNukem/PicoRC/ibmpc.md

 ## IBM 5155 Instructions

-Below are instructions specifically for the IBM 5155 Portable Personal Computer.
+Below are instructions specific for the IBM 5155 Portable Personal Computer.

-⚠️⚠️ Make sure to **READ THE REST OF THIS MANUAL FIRST**! ⚠️⚠️
+⚠️⚠️ Make sure to **READ THE REST OF THIS GUIDE FIRST**! ⚠️⚠️

 ----------